bashirking1234/stage_vivaltes/README_Extract_RTF.md

 This project uses Python, which is released under the Python Software Foundation (PSF) License.
 The PSF License is a permissive open-source license that allows you to freely use, modify, and distribute Python for any purpose, including commercial applications.

-For more details, please refer to the PSF License Agreement.
+For more details, please refer to the (PSF License Agreement).

 Extract_PTM_data is auteursrechtelijk beschermd in (2024) door de HAN University of Applied Sciences.
 Alle rechten voorbehouden.